Quasiperiodic circuit quantum electrodynamics: Introduction

 By far the most common capacitor is the regular, linear capacitor, whose energy depends quadratically on the charge $N$

 where $C$ is the capacitance, and the charge number $N$ is counted in units of Cooper-pairs.
 The quadratic form is simply a consequence of standard electrodynamics, where the energy stored in a capacitor is computed by means of the square of the electric field.
 Now, it is interesting to think about alternative capacitances that are, in one way or another, nonlinear.
-Ferro-electric materials~\cite{Landauer_1976,Catalan_2015,Ng_2017,Hoffmann_2018,Lukyanchuk_2019,Hoffmann_2020}, for instance, provide a mechanism leading to a highly nonlinear capacitive behaviour, with an energy which can locally (close to zero charge on the capacitor) indeed be approximated yet again as quadratic, but suprisingly, with an effectively \textit{negative} capacitance, $C<0$.
-While the total capacitance of any charged island must of course be positive to guarantee a lower bound of the Hamiltonian eigenenergies, partial negative capacitances are a real phenomenon, and have, e.g., been proposed as a ``lever arm'' to amplify the voltage sensitivity of field effect transistors~\cite{Salahuddin_2008}.
-Another way to engineer the electrostatic properties of an island is a capacitive coupling to a nearby electronic quantum system, a so-called ``polarizer'', whose eigenenergy depends yet again on the island charge in a nontrivial way.
+Ferro-electric materials~\cite{Landauer_1976,Catalan_2015,Ng_2017,Hoffmann_2018,Lukyanchuk_2019,Hoffmann_2020}, for instance, provide a mechanism leading to a highly nonlinear capacitive behavior, with an energy which can locally (close to zero charge on the capacitor) indeed be approximated yet again as quadratic, but suprisingly, with an effectively \textit{negative} capacitance, $C<0$.
+While the total capacitance of any charged island must of course be positive to guarantee a lower bound of the Hamiltonian eigenenergies, partial negative capacitances are a real phenomenon, and have, e.g., been proposed as a lever arm to amplify the voltage sensitivity of field effect transistors~\cite{Salahuddin_2008}.
+Another way to engineer the electrostatic properties of an island is a capacitive coupling to a nearby electronic quantum system, a so-called polarizer, whose eigenenergy depends yet again on the island charge in a nontrivial way.
 This idea was pioneered by Little~\cite{Little_1964} to induce superconducting pairing in the absence of electron-phonon interactions.
-It has recently been studied both experimentally and theoretically in quantum dot systems to realize attractive interactions~\cite{Hamo_2016,Placke_2018} -- yet again a form of negative capacitance.
+It has recently been studied both experimentally and theoretically in quantum dot systems to realize attractive interactions~\cite{Hamo_2016,Placke_2018}---yet again a form of negative capacitance.
+Finally, effective negative capacitances have recently been shown to occur also as a dynamic effect in the course of a time-dependent flux-drive, due to surface charges induced by the electro-motive force~\cite{Riwar_2022}.

 Here, we propose a circuit which realizes a \textit{quasiperiodic} nonlinear capacitor (QPNC) by coupling to a nearby transmon.
 The resulting energy term is of the form